shawjitesh/LeetCode75/README.md

 ## 🚀 Recent Updates

+- **Added Maximum Number of Vowels in a Substring of Given Length** solution with efficient sliding window technique for vowel counting optimization
 - **Added Max Number of K-Sum Pairs** solution with both HashMap and two-pointer approaches for maximum flexibility
 - **Added Container With Most Water** solution with optimal two-pointer technique for maximum area calculation
 - **Added Maximum Average Subarray I** solution with efficient sliding window technique for subarray optimization